Criticism of Greenpeace: Prominent critics

-Early Greenpeace member Patrick Moore, is a critic of the organization.
+Early Greenpeace member Patrick Moore is a critic of the organization.
 Moore had once spoken out against nuclear power in 1976, but has since changed his stance to support it, along with renewable energy sources.
 In Australian newspaper The Age, he wrote in 2007, "Greenpeace is wrong — we must consider nuclear power".
-He argues that any realistic plan to reduce reliance on fossil fuels or greenhouse gas emissions need increased use of nuclear energy.
-Phil Radford, executive director of Greenpeace US responded that nuclear energy is too risky and takes too long to build to address climate change.
+He argues that any realistic plan to reduce reliance on fossil fuels or greenhouse gas emissions needs increased use of nuclear energy.
+Phil Radford, executive director of Greenpeace USA from 2009 to 2014, responded that nuclear energy is too risky and takes too long to build to address climate change.
 Radford asserts that the U.S. can shift to nearly 100% renewable energy while phasing out nuclear power by 2050.

 As of 2021, 158 Nobel laureates signed a letter urging Greenpeace to end its opposition to genetically modified organisms (GMOs).
 The letter stated: "We urge Greenpeace and its supporters to re-examine the experience of farmers and consumers worldwide with crops and foods improved through biotechnology, recognize the findings of authoritative scientific bodies and regulatory agencies, and abandon their campaign against 'GMOs' in general and Golden rice in particular.
 Scientific and regulatory agencies around the world have repeatedly and consistently found crops and foods improved through biotechnology to be as safe as, if not safer than those derived from any other method of production.
 There has never been a single confirmed case of a negative health outcome for humans or animals from their consumption.
 Their environmental impacts have been shown repeatedly to be less damaging to the environment, and a boon to global biodiversity."